Burn Injury Causes in San Antonio, TX

 - Stinging eyes

 As dangerous substances burn during a fire, a person can sustain inhalation injuries from toxins.
-Smoke inhalation causes serious injuries and causes about 60 to 80% of fatalities for burn victims.
+Smoke inhalation causes serious injuries and accounts for about 60 to 80% of fatalities among burn victims.

-Medical professionals classify burns by degrees to communicate the extent of injury a person with them is experiencing.
-Distinguishing what type of burn a person has is important as doing so determines how much medical treatment a person needs.
-It also provides a basic idea for how much a person’s injuries might impact the rest of their life.
+Medical professionals classify burns by degrees to communicate the extent of injury a person is experiencing.
+Distinguishing what type of burn a person has is important, as doing so determines how much medical treatment a person needs.
+It also provides a basic idea of how much a person’s injuries might impact the rest of their life.

 - First-degree burn injuries are more common and less serious than other types of burn injuries.
 While they can be painful, first-degree burns only require minor treatment and bandaging.